Masonry heater: Fuel sources

 Since masonry heaters burn hot and fast, they can accept any dry, split wood, usually 3 to 5 in in diameter.
 These heaters are sometimes effectively fired using grass, straw, and hay.
 It is common in Eastern Europe to modify these heaters so that they are connected to the gas network and are fuelled with gas.
 Some modern models incorporate electric heating elements connected to a thermostat.
 The electric heating is required to prevent the building from freezing damage should it be left unattended for long periods during the winter.

 Modern development

 Some contemporary masonry heaters do not have a ceramic-tile exterior.
 Instead, the refractory bricks are covered by a heat-resistant kind of plaster.
 A glass door allows the burning fire to be seen.
-As in the past, once the firewood has burned, the warmed mass of the stove continues to radiate heat, but the sizes of the flue passages of modern masonry heaters are more exactly calculated to provide increased efficiency and output and use less wood.
+As in the past, once the firewood has burned, the warmed mass of the stove continues to radiate heat, but the sizes of the flue passages of modern masonry heaters are more exactly calculated to provide increased efficiency and output and to use less wood.

 Some modern masonry heaters are made out of soapstone, which has particularly high heat retention.
 In Finland, olivine rock is used as well.